 Secondly, data security is lacking–there have been countless reports of hacks, security breaches and leakages of personal data resulting in billions of dollars lost to online fraud thefts.

 Ontology is an open-source blockchain focused on providing a platform for digital identity, trust, and data privacy.
-It is primarily powered by Ontology Coin (ONT), which trades at $2.41 USD, with a circulating supply of around 809 million and a market cap of 1.94 billion USD at the time of writing.
-Its second token, Ontology Gas (ONG), which is used for transaction fees, trades at 1.23 USD with a circulating supply of just under 200 million at the time of writing.
+It is primarily powered by Ontology Coin (ONT), and its second token, Ontology Gas (ONG), is used for transaction fees.

 What Is Ontology?

-Unlike many other cryptocurrencies, Ontology did not launch through an initial coin offering (ICO).
-Instead, it distributed tokens to its community through airdrops (freely distributed tokens for newsletter subscribers and others) and bounties (tokens given to developers for helping with Ontology’s technical development).
+Unlike many other cryptocurrencies, Ontology was not launched through an initial coin offering (ICO).
+Instead, it distributed coins to its community through airdrops (freely distributed coins for newsletter subscribers and others) and bounties (coins given to developers for helping with Ontology’s technical development).
 It also held a private token sale for major private investors.

-Ontology was co-founded by Jun Li and Andy Ji – respectively, a blockchain systems architect and a manager with experience at various blockchain and finance-related organizations.
-Now, Li leads a team of 150 in the blockchain’s continued development at Ontology’s offices in Shanghai, China.
-Ji serves as Ontology’s chief strategy officer.
+Ontology was co-founded by Jun Li, a blockchain systems architect and Andy Ji, a manager with experience at various blockchain and finance-related organizations.
+Now, Li leads the team for the blockchain’s continued development at Ontology offices in Shanghai.
+Ji, meanwhile, serves as Ontology’s chief strategy officer.

-However, Ontology has since distanced itself somewhat from the NEO ecosystem and Onchain, expressing a willingness to work with other platforms and partners.
+However, Ontology has since distanced itself from the NEO ecosystem and OnChain, expressing a willingness to work with other platforms and partners.
 Its recent efforts have focused on improving the compatibility and interoperability of Ontology with Ethereum smart contracts and other blockchains.